Looking for a Norway fjords map? Well, then you've come to the right place.

-The fact that you’re searching for a map of Norway’s fjords means that you’ve probably already decided to go visit the fjords (good choice!), and that really, you’re in the process of deciding which of the Norwegian fjords to visit.
+The fact that you’re searching for a map of Norway’s fjords means that you’ve probably already decided visit (good choice!), and that really, you’re in the process of deciding which of the Norwegian fjords to visit.
 That’s the big question.
 Metaphorically speaking, of course.
 Literally, it’s not that big a question.
 It’s only five words long and it’s the same font size as everything else on this page.
 Come to think of it though… we can change that last part, since it is such an important question.